-Maximising team effectiveness requires several related components.
-If any of these are missing or not functioning correctly, a team is likely to experience problems.
-If you have this right, then the team should run like a well oiled machine.
+Team effectiveness is made up of several related components.
+If any of these are missing or not functioning correctly, your team is likely to experience problems.
+If you have this right, then your team should run like a well oiled machine.

 The best teams are able to perform without being distracted by too many internal team issues.
 Great teams are those that work well together, where all parts of the team just seem to click.
 This doesn’t happen by accident.

 For more about solving team issues, see this post: 5 Signs That You Aren’t Really Solving Your Team Issues.

 The best team environment encourages team members to learn and grow.
 It also incorporates positive short-term stress to encourage team members to strive for achievable, meaningful goals.